JayBazuzi/Okra/README.md

 I like the way C#'s Fluent Assertions is extensible, so you can write `Should().BeExpired()`.
 If we're going to commit to extensibility of assertions, then the built-in assertions should be minimal (maybe just one, which takes a boolean).

+## C++ preprocessor

+It's really tempting to use the C++ preprocessor as a substitute for modern languages metaprogramming facilities.
+But the `#define`s can lead to difficult-to-read code.
+To the extent possible:

+- avoid the preprocessor when a non-preprocessed option has the same value
+- make `#define`s as readable as possible
+- write unit tests for `#defines`. (it's a language, so we can unit test it, right?)

+Here are some tricks that may help: https://github.com/pfultz2/Cloak/wiki/C-Preprocessor-tricks,-tips,-and-idioms

 ## Some syntax ideas

 `Example` could be a `#define` that declares a function with the following body, and adds that function to a list somewhere, for the test runner to find.